sean-rogers-t/Machine-Learning-w-Scikit-Learn/README.md

 * KNearestNeighbors

-  Using k-nearest neighbors regressor to predicto car prices
+  Using k-nearest neighbors regressor to predict car prices